joeyajames/jps/README.md

 - Python is one of the most popular programming language for web development, machine learning, data analysis, and a variety of other things.
   - List is a data structure in Python that stores an array of items.
 Most other programming languages call this an array.
 Python lists can store any type of objects: integers, decimal numbers, text strings, or other.
   - Dictionary is a data structure that uses key-value pairs to store data.
 For example, 1:Bob, 2:Jenny, 3:Frank.
 Or, Caylus:6135728097, Howard:6137892854.
+  - Boolean is a statement that evaluates to True or False (1 or 0, or On/Off).
+Examples of Boolean statements: age == 16, height > 65, length < 36, direction == 'up'.
+Boolean statements are used in if statements.